mglsj/simple-ncert/src/content/docs/class 12/Computer Science/Chapter 2.md

 You will learn and play
 ```

+### Question 7

-7. Write a Python program to open the file hello.txt used in question no 6 in
+Write a Python program to open the file hello.txt used in question no 6 in read
-   read mode to display its contents.
-What will be the difference if the file
+mode to display its contents.
+What will be the difference if the file was opened
-   was opened in write mode instead of append mode?
+in write mode instead of append mode?

+### Question 8

-8. Write a program to accept string/sentences from the user till the user enters
+Write a program to accept string/sentences from the user till the user enters
 "END" to.
 Save the data in a text file and then display only those sentences
 which begin with an uppercase alphabet.

+### Question 9

-9. Define pickling in Python.
-Explain serialization and deserialization of
+Define pickling in Python.
+Explain serialization and deserialization of Python
-   Python object.
+object.

+### Question 10

-10. Write a program to enter the following records in a binary file:
+Write a program to enter the following records in a binary file:

 ```txt
 Item No integer